 EDM’s Influence on Latin Americans

 You remember the EDM genres we mentioned above, right?
 Like House, dubstep, drum and bass, and what not?
-Well, there are plenty of songs in such genres done in Spanish, some by Latin Americans.
+Well, these genres are as popular in Spanish – especially when made by Latin Americans.
+There’s something about that beat hitting as hard as a DeWalt power tool, that means no matter where you’re from you’re going to love it.
 There are also plenty of EDM Latino DJs and music producers, not only in Spanish-speaking American countries but around the world.

 Some famous Latino EDM producers include Rafaela Andrade, the Brazilian Erica Alves, Heidi Lewandowski aka Kaleema of Tropical Twist records, Mexican Paulina Sotomayor, Colombia’s Ela Minus aka Gabriela Jimeno, and Argentine Amparo Battaglia are just a few of the most amazing producers of Latin American EDM on Bandcamp Daily.